-Based on our estimates, using several market data sources, we believe that Worldwide LTE based subscriptions are expected to grow from 2.7 billion in 2017 to 5.5 billion by 2023.
+Based on our estimates, using several market data sources, we believe that growth in 5G network subscriptions will start picking up in 2020 and forecast to reach 2.6 billion in 2025, equivalent to more than one in every five mobile connections.
+Worldwide LTE based subscriptions are expected to grow from 3.6 billion in 2018 to 5.9 billion by 2024.
 VoLTE is now available in more than 125 networks spanning across approximately 60 countries.
-Based on recent measurements in operator networks, the number of VoLTE subscriptions is now projected to grow from 575 million to 4.6 billion by the end of 2022, making up more than 90 percent of all LTE subscriptions globally.
-Mobile Data Traffic per device, including smartphone, tablets, is expected to increase from 7.5 Gigabyte per month in 2017 to over 29 Gigabyte per month in 2023.
+Based on recent measurements in operator networks, the number of VoLTE subscriptions is now projected to grow from 1.4 million to 6.1 billion by the end of 2024, making up more than 90 percent of all LTE subscriptions globally.
+Mobile Data Traffic per device, including smartphone and tablets, is expected to increase from 13.5 Gigabytes per month in 2018 to over 29 Gigabytes per month in 2023.
 We believe in order to realize the full functionality of IP mobility, several challenges including security must be overcome.
 When users are mobile, connections and data need to cross multiple network boundaries, each of which poses a security threat.
 Wireless networks may be threatened or compromised by rogue users who enter through insecure wireless access points.
 We believe that providing authenticated access to the M2M networks and enterprise applications are important requirements and represent a significant market opportunity for our patented technology and secure domain names to provide users or machines fully authenticated secure access on a "zero-click" or "single-click" basis.